bsu-cs222-fall23-dll/First-nnewlin-hunter.johns/README.md

 chronological order.
 If there is a redirect, the program will display where it redirected to.
 If there is a network error, the user gives invalid input, or no article data could be found, the program returns an error message.

+## Build Requirements
+We used several external libraries as shown in the build.gradle file.
+Java 11 and up is required to run this project.

 ## Functional Requirements
 As an investigative journalist, I want to see who most recently changed a Wikipedia article.
 1. I can provide the name of a Wikipedia article on the command-line when I run the application.